magomimmo/modern-cljs/doc/tutorial-13.md

 $ lein ring server-headless # in a new terminal
 ```

-Now visit as usual the [login-dbg.html][7] page and exercise all the
+Now, as usual, visit the [login-dbg.html][7] page and exercise all the
 interaction tests we already did in this and in the [previous tutorial][14].

 Great, really great!
 We satisfied all the five requirements we started